-The current work proposes a model-order reduction framework for the smoothed particle hydrodynamics (SPH) method, a numerical method that is exemplary of meshless frameworks.
-The proposed model-reduction framework adopts the ubiquitous architecture of intrusive PMORs where governing ordinary differential equations of dynamical systems are projected onto a low-dimensional subspace to realize cost savings in both computational resources and time.
-The motivation behind the presented work has been to construct a meshless PMOR (mPMOR) framework that is founded on the infrastructure of traditional PMORs.
+The current work presents a model-order reduction framework for the smoothed-particle hydrodynamics (SPH) method, a numerical method that exemplifies meshless frameworks.
+This model-reduction framework adopts the ubiquitous architecture of intrusive PMORs where governing ordinary differential equations of dynamical systems are projected onto a low-dimensional subspace to realize cost savings in both computational resources and time.
+The motivation behind the present work is to construct a meshless PMOR (mPMOR) framework that is founded on the infrastructure of traditional PMORs.
 Thereby, the suite of rigorous Galerkin or Petrov--Galerkin PMORs \cite{parish2020adjoint, carlberg2011efficient, carlberg2017galerkin} that exist in the literature can also be applied to the proposed method while retaining the benefits and flexibility of a meshless numerical topology.
 To the best of the authors' knowledge, there exists no other PMOR framework that reconciles the \emph{mapping} from the unstructured, dynamic, and mixing numerical topology of the SPH method to a low-dimensional embedding, all while retaining a meshless infrastructure.
-The remainder of this section provides a brief introduction the SPH literature and its current state in Subsection \ref{Section:Introduction_SPHReview}, a review on the state of PMORs in \ref{Section:Introduction_ROMReview}, followed by an overview of the proposed method's contribution in \ref{Section:Introduction_Contributions}.
+The remainder of this section provides a brief introduction the SPH literature and its current state in Subsection \ref{Section:Introduction_SPHReview}, a review on the state of PMORs in \ref{Section:Introduction_ROMReview}, followed by an overview of the proposed method's contribution in Section \ref{Section:Introduction_Contributions}.